 Monthly Book Group

-Each month I host an open meeting for Browsers Bookshop, Woodbridge in Suffolk, now held in a nearby hall.
+Each month I host an open meeting in Woodbridge in Suffolk.
+We used to meet in the town's bookshop but now gather together in a nearby hall.
 We usually focus on modern fiction and the discussion regularly attracts around 20 people, men and women, of all ages.
 Everyone is welcome to join in but please let me know you are planning on coming along.
 Sign up to the e-newsletter here to receive details.
 Scroll down to take a look at the titles we've read over the year, and view the archive for past discussions.

-Book Group List for 2020
+Woodbridge Book Group List for 2020

 A wonderful, gentle, comforting read, said some.
 Others thought it needed more pace and plot!
 All found the glimpse into the world of pianos and piano tuning fascinating.
 A pleasant and enjoyable discussion resulted!